GeoRouv/RNA-folding/README.md

     j + 5 > i => V(i, j) = W(i, j) = ∞

+hairpin energy:

+        h(i, j) = 2 * (i - j + 5)

+and stem energy:

-hairpin energy h(i; j) = 2(i 􀀀 j + 5), and stem energy s(i; j) = 􀀀4; 0; 4, for Watson-Crick bonds, GU, and all
+        s(i, j) = -4, 0, 4 for Watson-Crick bonds, GU, and all other possible pairs respectively.

-other possible pairs respectively.
-Ignore multiloops and buldges to simplify V so that it only has the first two cases.
+Multiloops and buldges are ignored to simplify V so that it only has the first two cases.

-Implement your algorithm in Matlab, R, Python or other convenient system; submit your code.
-Print the filled-in tables W; V .
-Draw (by hand) an optimal fold, show its bonds, and the corresponding backtrack path.
+In the '/output' folder you can find the filled-in tables W - V , an optimal fold, its bonds, and the corresponding backtrack path.